djhshih/recipes/guacamole.md

 - Take out the seed with a spoon.
 - Cut the avocado flesh into small pieces.
 - Transfer the avocado flesh into a bowl.
+- Add a few drops of lime juice.